About Gum Disease Symptoms and Treatment

 What Is Periodontal/Gum Disease?

 Periodontal disease is usually a slow, painless, progressive disease.
 Most adults with periodontal disease are unaware they have it.
-If diagnosed and treated early the teeth can be saved.
+If diagnosed and treated early, the teeth can be saved.

 What Causes Periodontal Disease?

-With time, the tissues that attach the gums to the teeth are destroyed by plaque and its by-products.
+With time, the tissues that attach the gums to the teeth are destroyed by plaque and its toxins.
 The gums “pull away” from the teeth and pockets begin to form between the teeth and gums.
 Plaque and calculus continue to fill these pockets until eventually, the jawbone supporting the teeth is destroyed.

 - Smoking/Tobacco Use

 - Immunosuppression (i.e. leukemia, AIDS)